QualiSystems/devguide_source/_shells/9.2.0/getting-information-from-cloudshell.md

 * [Deployed App JSON Schema](https://github.com/QualiSystems/cloudshell-shell-core/blob/dev/cloudshell/shell/core/schemas/deployed_app.json)

+#### Custom sandbox metadata

+Starting with CloudShell 9.2, it is possible to store and retrieve custom key-value data from the sandbox.
+For details, see [Working with Custom Sandbox Metadata]({{site.baseurl}}/reference/{{pageVersion}}/working-with-sandbox-metadata.html).

 #### Custom Attributes and the Shell’s data model
 In many cases, the Shell has specific information that is stored in attributes.
 For example, user credentials that are needed in order to connect to the resource.
 These attributes are part of the Shell’s data model.
 Their value can be easily retrieved by converting the _ResourceCommandContext_ to an instance of the generated Shell’s data model.